Denis Gage Deane-Tanner

-Denis Gage Deane-Tanner (born 14 September 1876 – ?) was the brother of William Desmond Taylor and nephew of Charles Kearns Deane Tanner.
+Denis Gage Deane-Tanner (born 14 September 1876 – ?) was a British Army lieutenant and the brother of William Desmond Taylor and nephew of Charles Kearns Deane Tanner.

 Early life

 Denis Gage Deane-Tanner was the fourth of five children born to Jane O'Brien (of Carlow, Ireland) and British Army Major Thomas Kearns Deane-Tanner (of Cork, Ireland) in what is now Carlow, Ireland.
 Denis was raised at the family home, Straw Hall, until he attended school at Pooles House, Clifton College in England.
 His father was a lifelong military man, who also started the Volunteer Fire Brigade in Carlow.
 Denis had two uncles via his father, both were Doctors.
 Uncle Lombard worked at both the Charity Hospital and St. Kevins hospital in Cork.
 Charles Kearns Deane Tanner, an Irish surgeon and politician was Denis' other uncle.
 Uncle Charles was deeply involved in Home Rule politics, eventually leaving medicine to concentrate solely on his interest in the Irish Home Rule cause.

 Tanner was a lieutenant in the King's Own (Royal Lancaster Regiment) of the British Army during the Second Boer War, during which time he was awarded both the King's and Queen's medals for service in what is now South Africa.